Julie Hollman

-Julie Caroline Hollman (born 16 February 1977 in Peterborough) is an English heptathlete.
+Julie Caroline Hollman (born 16 February 1977) is an English former heptathlete who competed at the 2008 Summer Olympics.

+Biography

-She grew up in Deeping St James, attending The Deepings School.
+Hollman grew up in Deeping St James, attending The Deepings School.
 Her sister Anne was also a heptathlete.
 Her mother Carol was a team manager at Peterborough Athletic Club.
 She has a BSC in Sports Science with Geography and Environmental Issues from Brunel University.

+Hollman, a member of Birchfield Harriers, finished second behind Clova Court in the heptathlon event at the 1997 AAA Championships before becoming British heptathlon champion after winning the British AAA Championships title at the 2000 AAA Championships.

-She finished fifth at the 2002 Commonwealth Games, fourteenth at the 2003 World Championships, sixth at the 2006 Commonwealth Games. and 32nd in the 2008 Olympic Games.
+Hollman represented England at the 2002 Commonwealth Games in Manchester, finishing fifth and finished fourteenth at the 2003 World Championships.